-Annual leave entitlements are provided for in the NES.
-Clause 24 supplements those entitlements and provides industry specific detail.
+25.1 Annual leave entitlements are provided for in the NES.
+This clause supplements those entitlements and provides industry specific detail.

-24.2 Entitlement to annual leave
+25.2 Entitlement to annual leave

-- (a) An employee is entitled to annual leave, in addition to the amount provided for in the NES, such that the employee's total entitlement to annual leave pursuant to the NES and this award for each year of employment is a cumulative total of 175 ordinary hours (5 weeks). - (b) An employee who: - (i) is a 7 day roster employee; or - (ii) works a roster which requires ordinary shifts on public holidays and not less than 272 ordinary hours per year on Sundays, is entitled annually to an additional 35 ordinary hours (one week) of annual leave.
+- An employee is entitled to annual leave, in addition to the amount provided for in the NES, such that the employee's total entitlement to annual leave pursuant to the NES and this award for each year of employment is a cumulative total of 175 ordinary hours (five weeks). - (b) An employee who: - is a seven day roster employee; or (i) - (ii) works a roster which requires ordinary shifts on public holidays and not less than 272 ordinary hours per year on Sundays, is entitled annually to an additional 35 ordinary hours (one week) of annual leave.